-Exit interviews are conducted between the terminating employee and the Executive Director of Human Resources or designee.
-The Human Resources Specialist will initiate the process by arranging an appointment and completing an Exit Interview Checklist to determine that all obligations to the employee and to the college have been met.
-Separating employees are required to turn in their college ID badge, parking pass, college issued keys and any other college property on or before their last day at work.
+Exit interviews are conducted between the terminating employee and the executive director of Human Resources or designee.
+The compensation specialist will initiate the process by arranging an appointment and completing an Exit Interview Checklist to determine that all obligations to the employee and to the college have been met.

-At the exit interview, the Executive Director of Human Resources or designee will speak confidentially with the terminating employee.
-A confidential survey form may also be completed by the employee, which should be returned to the Executive Director of Human Resources.
+At the interview, the executive director of Human Resources or designee will speak confidentially with the terminating employee.
+A confidential survey form will be given to the employee for completion following the exit interview.
+The form should be returned to the executive director of Human Resources.